 Then would come the first cup of red wine.
 There would be four at every Passover.
 The first cup comes right after the initial thanks.
 And by the way, it was doubly diluted with water, doubly diluted with water because, of course, drunkenness was a sin and no commemoration of the work of God would in any sense want to impinge upon anyone’s ability to think and reason by making them at all inebriated.
 And so, it was doubly diluted with water.
-This first cup of red wine was called the cup of blessing...the cup of blessing, in which they would speak of the blessings of God.
+This first cup of red wine was called the cup of blessing – the cup of blessing – in which they would speak of the blessings of God.

 Then they would wash their hands.
-And it is both a useful washing of the hands and a ceremonial washing of the hands in which they would recognize the need for cleansing.
-If they’re going to commemorate the deliverance of God, they want to make sure their hearts are right before God, and so they go through a kind of an external washing of the hands as a symbol of their cleansing.
+And it is both a useful washing of the hands, and a ceremonial washing of the hands in which they would recognize the need for cleansing.
+If they’re going to commemorate the deliverance of God, they want to make sure their hearts are right before God, and so they go through kind of an external washing of the hands as a symbol of their cleansing.

-Now, they certainly weren’t dealing with pride and ambition and self-will and competition and envy and jealousy.
-And it is most likely at that moment, at that point when this big argument is going on by a group of very proud and self-centered men that Jesus rises from the table, according to John 13, and in an expression of rebuking love, puts a towel around His waist and washes their feet.
+Now, they certainly weren’t dealing with pride, and ambition, and self-will, and competition, and envy, and jealousy.
+And it is most likely at that moment, at that point when this big argument is going on by a group of very proud and self-centered men, that Jesus rises from the table – according to John 13 – and in an expression of rebuking love, puts a towel around His waist, and washes their feet.
 This unforgettable act of selfless, humble service is a rebuke to their selfish pride.
-And it is very likely in connection with that same expression of pride that verses 25 and 26 are spoke, “And the kings of Gentiles lord it over them, those who have authority over them are called benefactors, but not so with you.
-Let him who is the greatest among you become as the youngest and the leader as the servant.”
+And it is very likely in connection with that same expression of pride that verses 25 and 26 are spoke, “And the kings of Gentiles lord it over them, those who have authority over them are called ‘Benefactors’.
+But not so with you, but let him who is the greatest among you become as the youngest, and the leader as the servant.”

 So I only say that little tangent because it came after they had gone through a ceremonial cleansing which hadn’t really affected their hearts at all.
 And before that evening was over and before Jesus was through with them, He would not only model selfless humility, but He would instruct them in that great legacy in John 13 through 16.